-Hepatic encephalopathy syndrome is divided into short and long-term, which are acute and chronic types of the condition.
+Hepatic encephalopathy syndrome (HES) is divided into short and long term; that is, acute and chronic types.

-The former is a sequel of acute viral hepatitis A and B, toxic hepatitis as a result of severe poisoning with hazardous substances or rapid blockage of the liver blood supply, while the latter one is an after-effect of chronic hepatitis B, C and autoimmune hepatitis, long-term alcohol abuse, disordered bile outflow, certain drugs administration, non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH).
+The former is a sequel of acute viral hepatitis A and B, toxic hepatitis as a result of severe poisoning with hazardous substances or rapid blockage of the liver blood supply.
+The latter is an after-effect of chronic hepatitis B, C, and autoimmune hepatitis, long-term alcohol abuse, disordered bile outflow, certain drugs, non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH).

-All diseases mentioned above are triggering factors for the development of cirrhosis that stipulates the build-up of the critical amount of toxins in the bloodstream (mainly ammonia) affecting the brain accordingly.
-It is crucial to exclude all possible brain diseases and CNS disorders for the diagnosis of HES, hence liver tests have to be taken into account in the first order.
+All the diseases mentioned above are triggering factors for cirrhosis, which refers to the build-up of critical amounts of toxins in the bloodstream (mainly ammonia), affecting the brain accordingly.
+It is crucial to exclude all possible brain diseases and CNS disorders to diagnose HES; hence, liver tests are essential.

-The statistics for HES is quite gloomy; it is found in 70% (the overt type is detected in almost half of the patients) of cirrhosis sufferers.
-Moreover, the condition tends to aggravate with time, and from 25% to over 50% of those who have had portosystemic shunt surgery undergo HES.
+HES occurs in 70% of patients with cirrhosis (the overt type is detected in almost half of the patients).
+Moreover, the condition tends to become aggravated with time.
+Between 25% and 50% of patients who had portosystemic shunt surgery undergo HES.

-The survival rate among patients with HES is 42% at 1 year and only 23% at 3 years; HES is always an obvious reason for frequent hospitalization.
-After ascites, HES is the second common reason for hospitalization in the US.
-The economic cost for the health providing system of the country is overwhelming, reaching the figure of $7 billion annually.
-Thus, HES has become a burning issue for caregivers and patients.
+The survival rate among patients with HES is 42% at 1 year and only 23% at 3 years.
+After ascites, HES is the second most common reason for hospitalization in the US.
+The economic cost for the nation’s healthcare system is about $7 billion annually.

-These external and internal factors have led to the postulation of various theories that explain the pathogenesis of hepatic encephalopathy.
+These external and internal factors have led to the postulation of various theories to explain the pathogenesis of HES.
 These include:

 - Hyperammonemia theory